realemeralds/YFC-project/README.md

 # TODO LIST 😞
 * no. 1 prio: get html canvas to work for the place thing
-* about us animations
+* about us animations (done!)
-* programs animations
+* programs animations -> use the peer thing to have a moveable active thing
 * remove placeholders and put in actual images

 ## 🖨️ Requirements: